-We carry comprehensive liability, fire, flood, extended coverage and rental loss insurance, as applicable, on our properties.
-We believe our coverage is of the type and amount customarily obtained for or by an owner of similar properties.
+We carry insurance coverage on our properties of types and in amounts that we believe are in line with coverage customarily obtained by owners of similar properties.
 We believe all of our properties are adequately insured.
-However, there are certain types of losses, such as from wars or catastrophic acts of nature, for which we cannot obtain insurance or for which we cannot obtain insurance at a reasonable cost.
-In the event of an uninsured loss or a loss in excess of our insurance limits, we could lose both the revenues generated from the affected property and the capital we have invested in the affected property.
-We would, however, remain obligated to repay any mortgage indebtedness or other obligations related to the property.
+The property insurance that we maintain for our properties has historically been on an "all risk" basis, including losses caused by acts of terrorism.
+However, following the recent terrorist activity of September 11, 2001, and in light of the resulting uncertainty in the insurance market, many insurance companies have indicated that they will exclude insurance against acts of terrorism from their "all risk" policies.
+Our "all risk" insurance coverage in place for the current policy year contains specific exclusions for losses attributable to acts of terrorism.
+We have secured, on a portfolio-wide basis, terrorism insurance in the amount of \$250 million on a per occurrence and annual aggregate basis.
+Higher coverage amounts and coverage for bio-terrorism continue to be unavailable on commercially reasonable terms or, in some cases, at all.
+Further, there are other types of losses, such as from wars or catastrophic acts of nature, for which we cannot obtain insurance at all or at a reasonable cost.
+In the event of an uninsured loss or a loss in excess of our insurance limits, we could lose both the revenues generated from the affected property and the capital we have invested in the affected property; depending on the specific circumstances of the affected property it is possible that we could be liable for any mortgage indebtedness or other obligations related to the property.
 Any such loss could materially and adversely affect our business and financial condition and results of operations.

-We carry earthquake insurance on our properties located in areas known to be subject to earthquakes in an amount and subject to deductions which we believe are commercially reasonable.
+We carry earthquake insurance on our properties located in areas known to be subject to earthquakes in an amount and subject to deductibles and self-insurance that we believe are commercially reasonable.
 However, the amount of our earthquake insurance coverage may not be sufficient to cover losses from earthquakes.
-In addition, we may discontinue earthquake insurance on some or all of our properties in the future if the premiums exceed the value of the coverage discounted for the risk of loss.
-If we experience a loss which is uninsured or which exceeds policy limits, we could lose the capital invested in the damaged properties as well as the anticipated future revenue from those properties.
-Moreover, if the damaged properties are subject to recourse indebtedness, we would continue to be liable for the indebtedness, even if the properties were irreparable.
+As a result of increased costs of coverage and decreased availability, the amount of third party earthquake insurance we have been able to purchase in the marketplace upon commercially reasonable terms has been reduced.
+In addition, we may discontinue earthquake insurance on some or all of our properties in the future if the premiums exceed our estimation of the value of the coverage.
+If we experience a loss that is uninsured or that exceeds policy limits, we could lose the capital invested in the damaged properties as well as the anticipated future revenue from those properties.
+Any such loss could materially and adversely affect our business and financial condition and results from operations.